spotlightpa/poor-richard/content/news/2021-05-11-SPLPRIMFAQXX.md

 +++
-event-date = 2021-05-04T17:00:00-04:00
 arc-id = "JDDXYNAICNF2LI2OPYBN5QTTJA"
-internal-id = "SPLPRIMFAQXX"
-internal-budget = ""
-image = "external/zyfzz59nbhjxte101eqp1nd9r4.jpeg"
-image-description = "All voters, regardless of affiliation, will be asked to weigh in on four ballot questions, including two proposed constitutional amendments that could significantly shape Pennsylvania’s future response to disasters like the coronavirus pandemic." image-caption = "" image-credit = "Fred Adams / Spotlight PA" image-size = "" published = 2021-05-11T09:00:00Z slug = "pa-may-2021-primary-questions-answered" authors = ["Sarah Anne Hughes"] byline = "Sarah Anne Hughes of Spotlight PA" title = "Independents can vote on ballot questions, and more things to know about the May 18 primary" subtitle = "" description = "Spotlight PA answers your questions about controversial constitutional amendments, judicial races, and more." blurb = "Spotlight PA answers your questions about controversial constitutional amendments, judicial races, and more." kicker = "Elections" topics = ["Elections", "The Capitol", "Events"] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = "" extended-kicker = ""
+authors = ["Sarah Anne Hughes"] blurb = "Spotlight PA answers your questions about controversial constitutional amendments, judicial races, and more." byline = "Sarah Anne Hughes of Spotlight PA" description = "Spotlight PA answers your questions about controversial constitutional amendments, judicial races, and more." event-date = 2021-05-04T17:00:00-04:00 image = "external/zyfzz59nbhjxte101eqp1nd9r4.jpeg" image-credit = "Fred Adams / Spotlight PA" image-description = "All voters, regardless of affiliation, will be asked to weigh in on four ballot questions, including two proposed constitutional amendments that could significantly shape Pennsylvania’s future response to disasters like the coronavirus pandemic." internal-id = "SPLPRIMFAQXX" kicker = "Elections" modal-exclude = false no-index = false published = 2021-05-11T05:00:00-04:00 slug = "pa-may-2021-primary-questions-answered" suppress-date = false suppress-featured = false title = "Independents can vote on ballot questions, and more things to know about the May 18 primary" topics = ["Elections", "The Capitol", "Events"]
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, non-partisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free newsletters</i></a><i>.</i>